Check out these easy tips and tricks to learn what you need to know before seeing Harry Potter and the Cursed Child, in London.

-I've always been a massive Harry Potter fan, so when Harry Potter and Cursed Child came out in 2016, of course I read the entire script in one day and immediately began to dream of seeing it performed live, in London.
+I've always been a massive Harry Potter fan, so when the script for Harry Potter and Cursed Child came out in 2016, of course I read the entire thing in one day and immediately began to dream of seeing it performed live, in London.

-Luckily for us, when we visited London in April, we were able to see the production in the original theatre and I could not have enjoyed it more.
-But, with two full, length plays, it's quite an endeavor!
+Luckily for us, when we visited London most recently, we were able to see the production in the original theatre and I could not have enjoyed it more.
+That said, with two full, length plays, Cursed Child is quite an undertaking!
 You'll definitely need to plan accordingly.

-Should I see the show in one day or two?
+Should I see Harry Potter and the Cursed Child in one day or two?

-Your tickets tell you to get to the theatre an hour early for security.
-The theatre is located in the classic theatre district in London's West End and is easy to get to from anywhere in the city.
-(Use the Covent Garden or Leicester Square tube stop).
+Your tickets tell you to get to the theatre an hour early for security, before each screening of Harry Potter and the Cursed Child.
+The Palace Theatre is located in the classic theatre district in London's West End and is easy to get to from anywhere in the city.
+I'd use the Covent Garden or Leicester Square tube stop and walk from there.

-But be advised, follow the instructions regarding arrival time.
-I repeat: DO THIS.
-I generally take such recommendations with a grain of salt, knowing that they're managing a large number of people arriving at the same time, etc. However, be warned: There is a massive line for security and it moves quite slowly.
+I generally take these types of recommendations with a grain of salt, knowing that they're managing a large number of people arriving at the same time, etc. However, be warned: There is a massive line for security and it moves quite slowly.
 They check everyone's bags (another tip - don't bring a bag unless you truly, truly, truly need one; it'll help all of us).
 There's a bar once you get inside, so you'll be fine, even if you're a bit early.
 There is a hold (as usual) at the beginning of the show.

 If you are late, even because of the security line, you will miss the first scene.

-A friendly reminder, so that you can learn from my mistake!
-Do not order champagne.
-In London, Champagne is actual, high-end, French Champagne.
-For my now-curious British readers - when ordering, American still use the term colloquially to mean fizz and then the bar tender will list out the different options available - prosecco, cava, etc.
+In London, Champagne is actual, high-end, super expensive, and delicious, French Champagne.
+For my now-curious British readers who are wondering what I'm talking about - when ordering drinks, American still use the term "champagne" colloquially to mean "fizz" and then the bar tender will list out the different options available - prosecco, cava, etc.

-Yes, a couple!
-In fact, there is a full-length interval (intermission) in each portion of the play - lots of time for stepping out to the lobby for a quick drink!
+Yes, actually you'll have two intermissions during this experience!
+In fact, there is a full-length interval (intermission) in each Part of the play - lots of time for stepping out to the lobby for that quick drink!